Kate Blackwell (barrister): Criminal Law

+died by suicide a week after cross-examination by her in court.
+The trial judge described Blackwell's behaviour as "perfectly proper and correct in her examination of all the witnesses in this case".

 In 2016, Blackwell was lead barrister for the successful prosecution of former Sunderland footballer Adam Johnson at Bradford Crown Court.
 On 28 February 2017, Blackwell appeared at the Court of Appeal to respond on behalf of the Crown to an application by Johnson for permission to appeal his conviction and sentence.
 After hearing argument from both sides, the Court, presided over by Lady Justice Rafferty, reserved judgement.
 On 16 March 2017, the Court of Appeal refused leave for Johnson to appeal his conviction and sentence.

-Blackwell was appointed as the Deputy Head of Lincoln House Chambers, in March 2016.
+Blackwell was described by The Guardian as a ‘no-nonsense prosecutor’.

+Reviews

 At the Manchester Legal Awards 2017 ceremony, Blackwell won the 'Barrister of the Year' award.